Marketers, I am going to dispel a common myth for you (salespeople are going to love me for this).

 What Is A Lead Management Strategy?

 A lead management strategy is a plan businesses use to find and understand potential customers.
-Lead management is crucial because it allows salespeople to know if a lead is ready to buy or not.
+Following the core principles of lead management is crucial because it allows salespeople to know if a lead is ready to buy or not.

 Identifying these leads and reviewing what they do in the sales pipeline is key to know if they're looking to buy.
 If they're not ready to buy yet, a nurture strategy will keep them engaged until they are.
 The plan also includes looking at what worked and what didn't, to optimize the process.

 In my experience, there are some crucial steps to start with before you dive into the details of your new strategy:

 - How are you capturing leads?
 Otherwise known as choosing your tech stack.
 It’s great to have a functioning funnel or sales team, but if data isn’t captured in a consistent and easily managed method (for example, Hubspot) then you’re missing the foundation of the strategy.

 - Define your terms.
 Companies and sales leaders use the terms they know, but if you’re building a new team with even a mildly diverse background, there will be disagreements on what terms like SQL (sales qualified lead), MQL (marketing qualified lead), lead, and prospect even mean.
 Get your team sales-ready by ensuring they’re all using the same terms.

 Leadership Tip: Building the foundation of a lead management strategy is a great place to establish yourself as the leader of your sales team.
 Listen and recognize your team’s past experiences and clearly state “from here on out this is how we’ll use these terms.”
 This is a great way to acknowledge your team but set the precedent that they're on a new one.